 However, this would severely limit and restrict you from achieving true fluency, not to mention you’d have difficulty navigating around Amharic-speaking countries if you can’t read signs, menus, etc.

 Thus, we advise taking a slow and steady approach to learning the Amharic writing system.
-Start with the basic letters/symbols, of which there are 34 (29 consonants and 5 vowels).
+Start with the basic letters/symbols, of which there are 34.
 Make them your obsession!
 Get to know them inside and out, not just the way they look but how they sound and how they’re written.

-Each of the letters has 7 different forms, changing according to the vowels used with it, so you’ll need to learn all of these next.
+Each of the letters has 7 different forms (some have 8), changing according to the vowels used with it, so you’ll need to learn all of these next.